 Controversy 1: Such positioning may not be much better than the neutral position, 1 and in some cases, "flexion-flexion" actually improves the laryngeal view.
 To the extent that positioning alone does not align the axes, direct laryngoscopy entails a complex set of maneuvers that include leftward tongue displacement and compression, mandibular and epiglottic elevation and occasionally the external application of posterior laryngeal displacement, referred to as BURP (backward, upward, rightward pressure).
-Thus, two simple maneuvers, HELP (head elevation laryngoscopy position) and BURP might quickly improve the laryngeal view.
+Thus, two simple maneuvers, HELP (head elevation laryngeal view.